griffin-school/intro-to-web-dev/api_exercises.md

 - Create a new Comment
 - Get the Comment you created
 - Update the Comment you created
-- Destroy the Destroy you created
+- Destroy the Comment you created
--